INRIX/IQ-API-Samples/README.md

 ### IQ API Explorer
 - It allows you to browse the INRIX IQ APIs and explore the data direclty in your browser or developer tool

-## Code Samples / Scenarios Installation
+## Code Samples / Manual Scenarios Installation
 - Clone the repository
-- Install the project dependencies with: npm init inside the express_app directory
+- Install the project dependencies with: npm install inside the express_backend directory
 - Set correct appId and hashToken inside config.js taken from "INRIX Developer Console"
 - Start the node/express server with: node express_app/index.js
-- Open in Browser: traffic_v3_osm.html file
+- Open in Browser: tiles_osm.html file

 ### Authentication